 Hello Vincent

 6.15.2020.
-Hello VincenAlvin,t,
+Hello Vincent,

 I see continued development throughout the prospectus, but that you are still considering options in a design decision.
 I primarily see qualitative descriptive (which was your decision in the last review), but in one place, I see narrative.
 Either choice is good.
 I am cutting and pasting the requirements for each design here.
 A narrative design would allow you to gather each participant’s story.
 And, stories from young African American about their decisions to pursue college or not could be very evocative in the current social climate.